-The PHA will distribute a copy of this Policy and notice of the intent to implement the Policy to each household at least 30 days prior to the effective date of the Policy.
+The PHA will distribute a copy of this Policy, and notice of the intent to implement the Policy, to each household at least 30 days prior to the effective date of the Policy.

-The PHA will distribute a copy of the Smoke-Free Lease Revision and notice of requirement that tenant must sign the Smoke-Free Lease Revision to each household at least 60 days prior to the effective date of the Smoke-Free Lease Revision.
+The PHA will distribute a copy of the Smoke-Free Housing Lease Addendum and notice of requirement that residents must sign the Smoke-Free Housing Lease Addendum, to each household at least 60 days prior to the effective date of the Smoke-Free Housing Lease Addendum.

-The notice shall contain the time frame within that period for acceptance of the Smoke-Free Lease Revision.
-The notice shall also state that failure to sign the Smoke-Free Lease Revision will result in lease termination and contain information regarding Grievance Procedure.
+The notice shall contain the time frame within that period for acceptance of the Smoke-Free Housing Lease Addendum.
+The notice shall also state that failure to sign the Smoke-Free Housing Lease Addendum will result in lease termination and contain information regarding grievance procedures.

-The PHA is responsible for the enforcement of this policy; however, the PHA does not assume any higher duty of care to enforce this Policy than any other PHA obligation under the Dwelling Lease.
+The PHA is responsible for the enforcement of this Policy; however, the PHA does not assume any higher duty of care to enforce this Policy than any other PHA obligation under the Dwelling Lease.

-The PHA will ensure the Lease Revision and other occupancy policies are consistent with the provisions of this Policy.
+The PHA will ensure the Lease Addendum and other occupancy policies are consistent with the provisions of this Policy.

-The PHA shall promote this policy in meetings and discussions with tenants and enforce compliance with this policy.
-The PHA will make information about smoking cessation resources available on-site to help interested tenants learn more about quitting smoking.
-The PHA may continue to promote cessation resources for tenants when the PHA, in its discretion, deems it helpful.
-The PHA understands the effort it will take for tenants to comply with this policy but the health of all tenants must be considered.
+The PHA shall promote this Policy, in meetings and discussions with residents, and enforce compliance with this Policy.
+The PHA will make information about smoking cessation resources available on-site to help interested residents learn more about quitting smoking.
+The PHA may continue to promote cessation resources for residents when the PHA, in its discretion, deems it helpful.
+The PHA understands the effort it will take for residents to comply with this Policy, but the health of all residents must be considered.

 Smoke-free housing does not mean that smokers are prohibited from living in the PHA developments.
-It simply means that tenants and visitors are not allowed to smoke anywhere inside or within 25 feet outside of any PHA housing or administrative office building.
+It simply means that residents and visitors are not allowed to smoke anywhere inside or within 25 feet outside of any PHA housing or administrative office building.